KlcAhmet/exsamples/javascript/functions/differences.md

-## The Arrow functions faster than the Normal functions
+## The Normal functions faster than The Arrow functions

 ```
 let count = 99999998;